C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 ```
 $ curl ipinfo.io/json
 ```
-Below is another command to make sure we really get the .JSON and not the homepage .html
+Below is another command to make sure we really get the `JSON` and not the homepage `html`

 ```